RohitDhatrak/LingoHub/README.md

 ### About
 LingoHub is a real-time chat application made with React Native where you can interact with native speakers of the language you are trying to learn.

-To try the app go to your play/app store and download the Expo app then scan the QR code given in the link below.
+To try the app go to the play store and download a app called Expo then scan the QR code given in this [link](https://expo.dev/@rohitdhatrak/LingoHub).

 ### Preview
 adding soon